diffusiondata/demos/tube/README.md

 2. Edit build.xml and change the property `diffusion.jar` to point at the diffusion.jar on your system.

-3. `ant makedeploy` creates a DAR file for hot deployment.
+3. `ant makedeployable` creates a DAR file for hot deployment.

 4. `ant deploy` deploys to a running instance of Diffusion.